based on Reviews

 Meat, cheese, pumpkin seeds, oats, almonds, lentils, soy

-Cocoa powder, buckwheat, linseed, sesame, apricot kernels, pumpkin seeds,
+Cocoa powder, buckwheat, flaxseed, sesame seeds, apricot kernels, pumpkin seeds,

 African black bean (Griffonia simplicifolia)